MORYX-Industry/application-developer-training/chapter-2-drivers.md

-In the method `OnInputChanged` you will check, if the value of `Ready` changed.
+In the method `OnInputChanged` you will check, if the value of `Ready` has changed.
 If it is true, send a `ReadyToWork` to the ProcessEngine.

 ```cs
 private void OnInputChanged(object sender, InputChangedEventArgs e)